-The running of the Forum is co-ordinated within the PCC's office.
-Forum Members will be provided with a single point of contact on joining the scheme, and will be kept updated of any changes.

-- There will be at least one member of staff at each meeting, plus the Commissioner. - The Forum have the option of electing a chair.
-Chairs are able to add to the agenda for each meeting with the Commissioner also has certain things that need to be discussed in each meeting. - You can take part in your preferred language, whether that is in English or Welsh. - You are expected to arrange transport to and from the any in- person meeting but the cost will be covered by us.
-We can try and cover public transport costs in advance, so that you aren't out of pocket. - We understand that becoming a member of the Youth Forum means taking time out of your schedule.
-As an appreciation of your time, members will be awarded a Tempo Time credit for each meeting attended.
+- The running of the Ambassador scheme is co-ordinated within the PCC's office.
+Ambassadors will be provided with a single point of contact on joining the scheme, and will be kept updated of any changes. - An induction meeting will be held, where all youth ambassadors are expected to join.
+There will be at least one member of staff at the induction meeting, plus the Commissioner. - You can take part in your preferred language, whether that is in English or Welsh. - You are expected to arrange transport to and from the any in- person meeting but the cost will be covered by us.
+We can try and cover public transport costs in advance, so that you aren't out of pocket. - We understand that becoming a Youth Ambassador means taking time out of your schedule.
+As an appreciation of your time, members will be awarded a Tempo Time credit for each activity completed that is defined in the timetable.
 Tempo Time credits can be exchanged for a fun service or activity within your area